Peaky Blinders Series 7: Absolutely Everything We Know So Far

 What Will Happen?

 Peaky Blinders will once again take us back to Birmingham, but not as we know it.
 Season 6 wrapped up in 1934, but season 7 will open in 1953 in a Birmingham flattened by the WWII Blitz.
-(In between, the film will be set during WWII.)
+(In between, the film was set in 1940, during WWII.)

 Brummy locals are brimming with hope, building a better future out of concrete and steal; this is ‘the story of a city rising from the ashes of the Birmingham blitz,’ Knight teases.
 But with this mass reconstruction project comes new competition – and a new generation of Shelbys is right at the heart of it.